 Methodist Liaison Office in Jerusalem

-· Working ecumenically with churches, community organizations, and individuals seeking to provide support to disadvantaged situations.
+- Working ecumenically with churches, community organizations, and individuals across the West Ba

-· Being Ecumenical associate ministers at St Andrew’s Church of Scotland, Jerusalem, Tiberia and the UMC Filipino Congregation in Telaviv.
+- Being ecumenical associate ministers of the Church of Scotland in Jerusalem, Tiberius and supporting the UMC Filipino community in Tel Aviv.

 The MLO staff provides pilgrim and volunteer opportunities to visit the holy sites and experience transformative engagement among local Christians, Muslims, and Jews to build relationships and to help pilgrims better understand about the Holy Land.
 The MLO connects visitors with local initiatives supported by Methodist and Ecumenical partners.
 For more information please contact the MLO directly.

 Methodist Liaison Office Weekly Update and Prayer Meeting

 Join Methodists from around the world to pray together for Justice and Peace in the Holy Land.
 Every Wednesday from 8pm (Jerusalem), 6pm (UK), 1pm (US-Eastern) & 12noon (US- Midwest) for 40 minutes.
 Each week there will be updates and theological reflections from local voices and MLO staff members followed by the opportunity to pray together.
 To join please email firstname.lastname@example.org and you will be sent joining instructions.

 Statement on the escalation of violence in Israel-Palestine

 The World Methodist Council, the General Board of Global Ministries of the United Methodist Church, and the Methodist Church in Britain work in partnership to run the Methodist Liaison Office based in Jerusalem employing 3 staff members.
 They have released this statement after the attacks in the region:

 We are witnesses to the escalation of violence in the region and we call on the global Methodist people to continue to pray for peace and for an end to the violence.